AqwamCreates/DataPredict/docs/API/DataTypes.md

 ## FeatureMatrix

-Typically contains numbers stored in a (m x n) matrix.
+Typically contains numbers stored in a (m x n) matrix, where m is the number of data and n is the number of features.

 ### Examples